Oregon DMV Practice Test 2026

 Test Day

 The 35-question test covers road signs and signals, Oregon traffic laws, following distances, turn signals and headlights, speed limits, and driving in bad weather.
 Oregon's test has a notably large question pool.
-There is no formal time limit, and the touchscreen format makes navigation straightforward.
+The touchscreen format makes navigation straightforward.

 If You Don't Pass